aws-observability/observability-best-practices/docs/en/guides/operational/gitops-with-amg/gitops-with-amg.md

 * **Limited customization**: Flux only supports a limited set of customizations, which may not be suitable for all use cases.
 * **Steep learning curve**: Flux has a steep learning curve for new users and requires a deep understanding of Kubernetes and Git.

-## Using Grafana Operator on Amazon EKS to manage Amazon Managed Grafana
+## Using Grafana Operator on Amazon EKS to manage resources in Amazon Managed Grafana

 As discussed in previous section, Grafana Operator enables us to use our Kubernetes cluster to create and manage the lifecyle of resources in Amazon Managed Grafana in a Kubernetes native way.
 The below architecture diagram shows the demonstration of Kubernetes cluster as a control plane with using Grafana Operator to setup an identity with AMG, adding Amazon Managed Service for Prometheus as a data source and creating dashboards on Amazon Managed Grafana from Amazon EKS cluster in a Kubernetes native way.

 ![GitOPS-WITH-AMG-2](../../../images/Operational/gitops-with-amg/gitops-with-amg-2.jpg)

-Please reference our post on [Using Open Source Grafana Operator on your Kubernetes cluster to manage Amazon Managed Grafana](https://aws.amazon.com/blogs/mt/using-open-source-grafana-operator-on-your-kubernetes-cluster-to-manage-amazon-managed-grafana/) for detailed demonstration of how to deploy the above solution on your Amazon EKS cluster.
+Please refer to our post on [Using Open Source Grafana Operator on your Kubernetes cluster to manage Amazon Managed Grafana](https://aws.amazon.com/blogs/mt/using-open-source-grafana-operator-on-your-kubernetes-cluster-to-manage-amazon-managed-grafana/) for detailed demonstration of how to deploy the above solution on your Amazon EKS cluster.

-## Using GitOps with Flux on Amazon EKS to manage Amazon Managed Grafana
+## Using GitOps with Flux on Amazon EKS to manage resources in Amazon Managed Grafana

 As discussed above, Flux automates the deployment of applications on Kubernetes.
 It works by continuously monitoring the state of a Git repository such as GitHub and when changes are made to the repository, Flux automatically detects them and updates the cluster accordingly.
 Please reference the below architecture where we will be demonstrating how to use Grafana Operator from your Kubernetes cluster and GitOps mechanisms using Flux to add Amazon Managed Service for Prometheus as a data source and create dashboards in Amazon Managed Grafana in a Kubernetes native way.

 ![GitOPS-WITH-AMG-1](../../../images/Operational/gitops-with-amg/gitops-with-amg-1.jpg)

-Please reference the One Observability Workshop module - [GitOps with Amazon Managed Grafana](https://catalog.workshops.aws/observability/en-US/aws-managed-oss/gitops-with-amg).
-This module sets up required day 2 operational tooling such as the following on your EKS cluster:
+Please refer to our One Observability Workshop module - [GitOps with Amazon Managed Grafana](https://catalog.workshops.aws/observability/en-US/aws-managed-oss/gitops-with-amg).
+This module sets up required "Day 2" operational tooling such as the following on your EKS cluster:

 * [External Secrets Operator](https://github.com/external-secrets/external-secrets/tree/main/deploy/charts/external-secrets) is installed successfully to read Amazon Managed Grafana secrets from AWS Secret Manager
 * [Prometheus Node Exporter](https://github.com/prometheus/node_exporter)to measure various machine resources such as memory, disk and CPU utilization